-March and April are typically the hottest months and the burning season in Northern Thailand is during this time where they are burning the fields preparing them for planting. the smog and pollution can be unbearable so it’s a good time to avoid.
+March and April are typically the hottest months, and the burning season in Northern Thailand is during this time when they are burning the fields, preparing them for planting.
+The smog and pollution can be unbearable, so it’s a good time to avoid visiting.

 Where to Stay in Chiang Mai

 The old town is definitely the place to be when you visit Chiang Mai.
-It is safe, provides you with easy access around to see many of the sights you will want to.
+It is safe, providing you with easy access around to see many of the sights you will want to see.
 And it’s the quaint, historic part of the city.

 Banh Mi Guest House